.colony/repo_map.yaml — Repo Map¶

 - right top: per-source checkboxes (every

-sources:row from the parsedrepo_map.yaml, ticked by default) plus the raw YAML for reference.
-Each checkbox shows the row's type,start_dir, and any per-source paging knobs (flush_threshold,flush_token_budget,pinned, orchunk_target_tokensfor literature). - right bottom: the dry-run preview after Preview mmap calls.
+vcm_sources:row from the parsedrepo_map.yaml, ticked by default) plus the raw YAML for reference.
+Each checkbox shows the row's type,start_dir, and any per-source paging knobs (flush_threshold,flush_token_budget,pinned, orchunk_target_tokensfor literature).
+A separateknowledge_sources:checkbox list (LOCAL + REMOTE rows) governs chat-driven KB ingestion viaingest_repo_map_literature. - right bottom: the dry-run preview after Preview mmap calls.

 - Untick any source the user does NOT want mapped right now.